The "Re-Gilded" Age — History's Indian Summer

 But what do we really know about the Gilded Age?

-The Gilded Age is typically considered to spanned the period from the end of the Civil War in 1865 to the death of Queen Victoria in 1901.
+The Gilded Age is typically considered to have spanned the period from the end of the Civil War in 1865 to the death of Queen Victoria in 1901.
 The moniker -- ‘Gilded Age’ -- originated in the 1873 novel by Mark Twain and Charles Dudley Warner, The Gilded Age: A Tale of Today.
 And though their title sounds very glamorous today, Twain and Warner didn’t mean it as a compliment.
 Gilding is a process of coating a surface with a very thin layer of gold – beneath which is something far more common.
 Twain and Warner had a level of contempt for the flash and dash of their times, suggesting that much of the opulence and spectacle were nothing more than a bright, shiny layer applied to something far less attractive.

-In my books, I favor the period 1900-1905, a narrow slice of time at the ‘end’ of the Gilded Age.
-Why I became so obsessed with this blink of the historical eye is a little hard to explain.
 Maybe it’s because, by then, the gilding was beginning to wear a little thin, and more and more people were struggling to adjust to the vast and abrupt changes in daily life wrought by American industry, international expansion, and Wall Street.
 Those changes included growing urbanization, the rise of corporations, mass immigration, and a widening gap between the ‘haves’ and the ‘have nots’.

 These topics were only a few of those Gilded Age people wrestled with.
 Others included women’s suffrage (the right to vote), temperance (restrictions or prohibition on alcohol consumption), immigration, child labor, ‘free love’ (sexual liberation), government regulation of food, drink, and drugs, and – spanning them all – what obligations the individual had to other citizens, to the government, and to the world.
 It was a lot to handle!